WLANThermo/WLANThermo_v2/software/usr/share/doc/WLANThermo/probedata/readme.md

 Used in these thermometers:
 * Maverick ET-732
 * Maverick ET-733
-* Maverick ET-735

 To be used as a meat probe as designed or as grill chamber probe.
 ## ODC
 Used in these thermometers:
 * Outdoorchef Gourmet Check
+* TFA Dostmann Küchen-Chef 14.1503 (Replacement probe type TFA 30.3520)

 To be used as a combined meat and grill chamber probe.
 Connector is 2,5mm stereo:
-tip: ?
+tip: meat probe
-sleeve: ?
+sleeve: grill chamber probe
-base: ?
+base: common ground (connected to shield)
 ## PERFEKTION
 Used in these thermometers:
 * Perfection Meat Thermometer

-Was available as a cheap spare part at Amazon.
+Available as a cheap spare part at Amazon ("Ersatzsonde für Perfektion Fleisch Ofen BBQ Grill und Smoker Digital thermometer").
 To be used as am meat probe as designed or as smoker probe.